 Transmitter and Receiver in same building

-The calculation is the same as for the Modified Hata Model (see section A17.3).
+The calculation is the same as for the Extended Hata Model (see section A17.3).

-ITU-R Rec.
-P.452-14
+ITU-R P.452-14

+This propagation model is kept in SEAMCAT for backward compatibility of former studies, although it is formally superseded by Recommendation ITU-R P.452-16.

 Description of the model

-ITU- R Recommendation P.452-16 contains an interference prediction procedure for the evaluation of the available propagation loss over unwanted signal paths between stations on the surface of the Earth for frequencies above about 0.1 GHz, with losses not exceeding for time percentages over the range 0.001 ≤ p ≤ 50% and up to a distance limit of 10 000 km.
+Recommendation ITU- R P.452-14 contains an interference prediction procedure for the evaluation of the available propagation loss over unwanted signal paths between stations on the surface of the Earth for frequencies above about 0.1 GHz, with losses not exceeded for time percentages over the range 0.001 ≤ p ≤ 50% and up to a distance limit of 10 000 km.

 The models contained within Recommendation ITU-R P.452 work from the assumption that the interfering transmitter and the interfered-with receiver both operate within the surface layer of atmosphere.
 The procedure includes a complementary set of propagation models which ensure that the predictions embrace all the significant interference propagation mechanisms that can arise.
 Methods for analysing the radio-meteorological and topographical features of the path are provided so that predictions can be prepared for any practical interference path.